uspki/policies/certificate-policy.md

 ## 8. COMPLIANCE AUDIT AND OTHER ASSESSMENTS

 ### 8.1 Frequency or circumstances of assessment
-The CAs operated under this Certificate Policy are Technically Constrained (see section 7.1.5).
+The CAs operated under this CP are Technically Constrained (see section 7.1.5).
 CAs shall be audited in accordance with section 8.7.

 The period during which the CA issues Certificates shall be divided into an unbroken sequence of audit periods.
 An audit period shall not exceed one year in duration.

-Before issuing Subscriber certificates or Subordinate CA certificates, any CA shall successfully complete a point-in-time readiness assessment performed in accordance with applicable standards under one of the audit schemes listed in Section 8.4.
+Before issuing Subscriber certificates or Subordinate CA certificates, any CA shall successfully complete a point-in-time readiness assessment performed in accordance with applicable standards under one of the audit schemes listed in section 8.4.
 The point-in-time readiness assessment shall be completed no earlier than twelve (12) months prior to issuing Certificates and shall be followed by a complete audit under such scheme within ninety (90) days of issuing the first Publicly-Trusted Certificate.

 ### 8.2 Identity/qualifications of assessor
 CA audits shall be performed by a Qualified Auditor.
 A Qualified Auditor means a natural person, Legal Entity, or group of natural persons or Legal Entities that collectively possess the following qualifications and skills:

 1. Independence from the subject of the audit
-2. The ability to conduct an audit that addresses the criteria specified in an Eligible Audit Scheme (see Section 8.4)
+2. The ability to conduct an audit that addresses the criteria specified in an Eligible Audit Scheme (see section 8.4)
 3. Employs individuals who have proficiency in examining Public Key Infrastructure technology, information security tools and techniques, information technology and security auditing, and the third-party attestation function
 4. For audits conducted in accordance with the WebTrust standard, licensed by WebTrust
 5. Bound by law, government regulation, or professional code of ethics, and